 Our goal is to help everyone find the answers they need when it comes to climate change.

 This project was developed under the umbrella organisation BRaid, an Incorporated Society No: 2453663 and charity registration no. CC50089.
-The website was built and is maintained from a home office powered by solar panels and Tesla battery.
+The website was built and is maintained from a home office powered by solar panels and Panasonic home battery.

-If you found the content useful, donations are very welcome:
+If you find the content useful, donations are very welcome:

 Donations can be made to BRaid Inc., New Zealand BNZ account number 03-1351-0554552-02.
 Please include your name in the reference line and ideally email us, so that we can thank you and send you a receipt.